junxit/us-congress-bills-119/metadata.md

 - 2025-01-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-01-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 10). (text: 1/13/2025 CR H101-102)
 - 2025-01-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 10). (text: 1/13/2025 CR H101-102)
+- 2025-01-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.